drdesmond/Physics-Simulator-Coding-Exercise/README.md

 ### **Simulation Flow**

-- The simulation models the top pipe as pump-driven and the bottom pipe as a passive return:
+- The simulation models a thermosiphon fluid heater system, the top pipe is pump-driven and the bottom pipe as a passive return:
 - If the pump is ON (flow rate > 0), flow is as set by the user.
 - If the pump is OFF (flow rate = 0), the simulation checks for passive return:
   - If the tank is above the panel (positive elevation difference), gravity-driven flow is enabled.